 Addiction to drugs and alcohol takes a toll on your life in many different ways.
 Struggling financially, damaging your relationships or career, and even developing severe health complications are just a few of the multiple ways your life can be affected by a substance use disorder.

 If you have decided that you’re ready to take the first step and seek help through an addiction treatment program, you need to start by undergoing medical detox.
 Since prolonged use of drugs and alcohol can change your body’s internal chemistry, getting you medically stabilized and ready for addiction treatment is the goal of any medical detox program.

 Withdrawals are an unfortunate and uncomfortable side effect of addiction.
 Often, fear of withdrawal symptoms can keep you using drugs and alcohol, even when you don’t want to.
-By undergoing medical detox, a stringent detox regimen will be implemented to help alleviate your withdrawal symptoms to make the process as easy and hasty as possible.
+By undergoing medical detox, a stringent regimen will be implemented to help alleviate your withdrawal symptoms to make the process as easy as possible.

 You maybe be wondering about the detox medications used during your medical detox program.
 What kind of detox medications will you encounter?
 What are the benefits and side effects of detox medications?
-Read on to learn more about these life-changing medications and what you can expect from the detox process!
+Read on to learn more about these life-changing medications and what you can expect from the detox process.